 Methods of Teaching and Learning

 The courses are taught by well-qualified and experienced members of staff.
-Students will learn through a variety of methods including whole-class lessons, group work and individual work and A-level students will have the opportunity to carry out 2 set pieces of psychological research.
+Students will learn through a variety of methods including whole-class lessons, group work and individual work and practical research.
 Students will be expected to carry out reading and note-taking as part of their extension work.

 Many students progress to study Psychology A-level; exploring topics including ethics, gender bias and free will.
 Studying Psychology has universal value within Health, Education, Criminology, Counselling, Marketing or occupations involving people, communication and emotional intelligence.